krathalan/apparmor-profiles/README.md

 To get started writing AppArmor profiles, I highly recommend this video from openSUSE: https://invidio.us/watch?v=o2xa8JYcrmw

-"If you know how to use bash, chmod, and grep, you already understand AppArmor and you can probably reverse-engineer the policy by yourself," at 13:25 in the video the video: https://invidio.us/watch?v=k3kerBRYLhw
+"If you know how to use bash, chmod, and grep, you already understand AppArmor and you can probably reverse-engineer the policy by yourself," at 13:25 in the video: https://invidio.us/watch?v=k3kerBRYLhw

 You may also find this document incredibly helpful: https://gitlab.com/apparmor/apparmor/wikis/AppArmor_Core_Policy_Reference